Fast Food Club Fast Food Club

 Image Credit: Sophie Jonasson from Sweden, licensed under CC BY-SA 2.0.
 Via Wikimedia Commons.

 Grapefruit halves, cottage cheese mountains, and tabloid promises ruled breakfast.
 Everything was counted, punished, or drenched in artificial cheer.
-The scale decided flavor more than taste buds did.

 Today we talk wellness and flexibility, not penance.
 Still, those vintage ads echo in dressing rooms and minds.
-You deserve better than celery and shame.

 Old cookbook